Bandslam: Soundtrack

 The soundtrack was released under Hollywood Records on August 11, 2009.
 The soundtrack features tracks from Wilco, The Burning Hotels, Velvet Underground, Peter Bjorn and John, Seventeen Evergreen, Honor Society, the Daze, Nick Drake and David Bowie.

+The Masked Singer season 11

+On The Masked Singer season 11, Vanessa Hudgens as Goldfish defeated Scott Porter as Gumball to win the Golden Masked Trophy.